 While I use many different methods in working with my patients, the type of psychotherapy I primarily employ is called Cognitive Behavioral Therapy (CBT).
 This means analyzing patterns of thinking and feeling and identifying the behaviors that seem tied to those patterns.
-Once patterns are identified and made known to patients, together we work toward gradual and positive changes that ultimately lead to improved well-being.
+Once patterns are identified and made known to patients, together we work toward gradual and positive changes that ultimately lead to improved well-being and behavioral changes.
 In addition to CBT, I draw on various other psychological approaches according to the problem that is being treated and according to my assessment of what will best benefit the patient.
 These approaches include behavioral, psychodynamic, system/family, developmental (adult, child, family), or psycho-educational.

 As a Licensed Psychologist, I am well-trained in analyzing human behavior and in guiding patients toward productive change according to the best practices known to the field of psychology.
 While successful psychotherapy involves establishing a trusting, impartial, and non-judgemental rapport with patients, the relationship is collaborative and assumes responsibility and effort belong to both Psychologist and patient.
 Behavioral and emotional change resulting from psychotherapy will sometimes be easy and swift, but often it will be slow and even frustrating.
 There is no guarantee that psychotherapy will yield positive or intended results.
 However, results of psychotherapy are highly correlated with the patient’s own intent and goals and with the amount of time and energy committed.
 The usual course of therapy involves weekly appointments initially and less frequent sessions after a few weeks or months.
 There is no obligation to commit to any preset number of sessions although I will advise you on the best course of therapy for your needs.
 Termination of therapy is a mutual decision between the patient (or parent of the minor patient) and the Psychologist.